The Rise of Totalitarian Democracy

 This is what is happening right now throughout western Europe and North America.

-Brexit, the rise of populist parties in France, Germany, Italy and even Denmark and Sweden, the election of Donald Trump in 2016 and his continued candidacy in 2024, the push-back against lunatic “diversity” mandates and climate control initiatives — all these are signs of a massive populist rebellion against liberal autocracy.
+Brexit, the rise of populist parties in France, Germany, Italy and even Denmark and Sweden, the election of Donald Trump in 2016 and his reelection in 2024, the push-back against lunatic “diversity” mandates and climate control initiatives — all these are signs of a massive populist rebellion against liberal autocracy.

 People walk on the Berlin Wall in front of the Brandenburg Gate on November 10, 1989.